-“Discount": $20 - Difficulty: None
+“Discount”: about $20 - Difficulty: None - Risk: None

-For 3-day tickets and longer, buying on the Disney website or via phone “saves” you $20 per ticket.
+For 3-day tickets and longer, buying on the Disney website or via phone “saves” you about $20 per ticket.
 The reason we use quotes is that most people will be buying online.
 You'll pay the $20 penalty if you buy at the gate instead of online.

 Florida Resident Discount

-Discount: About 30% - Difficulty: High
+Discount: About 30% - Difficulty: High - Risk: None

 Disney Vacation Club Discount

-Discount: About 10% - Difficulty: High
+Discount: About 10% - Difficulty: High - Risk: None

 Disney Vacation Club members occasionally get ticket discount offers.
 For most DVC members, it will make sense just to have an annual pass, so it's rare that these ticket offers are going to be worth much.
 They also aren't very high when they do happen.
 If you're a DVC member, look into an annual pass, and pay attention to deals as they pop up.
 But definitely don't wait for them or plan too heavily around them.

-Discount: Up to 50% - Difficulty: Heroic
+Discount: Up to 50% - Difficulty: Heroic - Risk: Heroic

 Okay, so you can access military discounts even through a friend who is in the military, but nonetheless someone in your circle must be heroic to access these discounts.
 Military discounts at Disney come and go.